staltz/staltz.com/_posts/2015-08-22-unidirectional-user-interface-architectures.md

 **Providers.** Redux is unopinionated with regards to the "View" framework used to make the UI program.
 It can be used with React or Angular or others.
 In the context of this architecture, "View" is a UI program.
 Like Flux, Redux is not (by design) fractal and the Store is an orchestrator.

-**User event handlers may or may not be are declared in the rendering.** It depends on the Provider at hand.
+**User event handlers may or may not be declared in the rendering.** It depends on the Provider at hand.

 <h2 id="best" class="hr"><span class="hr">BEST</span></h2>